mchmarny/sds-demo/README.md

-# GCP CI/CD security demo
+# GCP Secure CI/CD Pipeline Demo

-> This go demo is based on the [secure maven build demo](https://github.com/vszal/secure-cicd-maven) by [@vszal](https://github.com/vszal)
+This repo bootstraps a full CI/CD pipeline on Google Cloud to demonstrate policy controls for container image provenance, and for GKE authorization based on attestation.
+What's included:

-This repo bootstraps a CI/CD pipeline on Google Cloud.
-That pipelines combines the following services to demonstrate policy controls for container attestation, and image provenance for workloads deployed into GKE:
+* Cloud Build pipeline with on tag GitHub repo trigger and SBOM generation

-* Cloud Build with GitHub repo trigger on push of tag
+* Test and Prod GKE clusters configured for Binary Authorization
-* Binary Authorization for policy-based deployment control for GKE to attest that resulting images:
+* 2 Binary Authorization policies to ensure that images:
-  * are built by Cloud Build
+  * Have Cloud Build provenance (been built in GCB)
-  * have no known vulnerability (been scanned and signed using key from KMS)
+  * Meet minimal vulnerability validation policy (been successfully scanned using Kritis)
-  * have corresponding SBOM
+* 1 vulnerability signing policy with min fixable and un-fixable settings
-* Artifact Registry for image, SBOM, and attestation storage and management
+* Artifact Registry registry with SLSA level 3 verification
-* Container analysis for vulnerability and to meta-data management
+* Container analysis with vulnerability scanning and meta-data management
-* Cloud Deploy to manage the entire delivery pipeline
+* Cloud Deploy pipeline with approval-based test to prod promotion
 * GKE security posture dashboard with Configuration concerns

 ## Requirements